-Something shifted after younger investors watched inflation surge past 9% in 2022 while crypto markets imploded spectacularly multiple times.
+Something shifted after younger investors watched inflation surge past 9% in 2022 while crypto markets imploded spectacularly, not once but multiple times.

-The pandemic produced twin crises of confidence where trust in paper assets eroded as inflation devoured purchasing power, while purely digital bets like NFTs proved worthless once hype cycles ended.
+The pandemic produced twin crises of confidence.
+Trust in paper assets eroded as inflation devoured purchasing power, while purely digital bets like NFTs proved worthless the moment hype cycles ended.
+You were left watching both ends of the spectrum fail at once.

 Deloitte’s 2024 watch study found that one in five consumers now view watch purchases explicitly as investments rather than lifestyle acquisitions, while market projections show the sector reaching anywhere from $62 billion by 2030 to potentially $134.5 billion by 2032 depending on methodology.